njh/node-heatmiser-modbus/README.md

 License
 -------

-`node-modbus-heatmiser` is licensed under the terms of the MIT license.
+`node-heatmiser-modbus` is licensed under the terms of the MIT license.
 See the file [LICENSE](/LICENSE.md) for details.

 This software is independently written and maintained and is not supported by Heatmiser UK Limited.